rknuus/caspr/README.rst

 #. using a google account create a Google API Key for the API "Drive API" as
    described in https://wordpress.org/support/topic/how-to-get-a-google-api-key
    (sorry for the hassle, that's due to Google's API usage terms)
-#. download the client secret file and store it to <dir>/client_secret.json
+#. download the client secret file and remember the path for the caspr call

 Usage